brentleeper/any_share_local/README.md

 # any_share_local
-AnyShare Local allows you to quickly share any file between any platforms
+AnyShare Local allows you to quickly share any file between any device

-AnyShare Local can be started in 1 of 2 modes: Send or Receive

--Send: Quickly share a file from your system to others

--Receive: Quickly receive a file from others
+AnyShare Local allows you to quickly send and receive files from devices on the same local network.
+Simple start the app and follow the steps to share!

+PS - Please ignore the lack of front end design.. :)
+Still more to learn!